Disability learning at home

 Teaching and learning from home

 Schools should prepare instructional learning activities that can be provided in the most appropriate form to meet the student’s learning needs.
 It may be through online access (or in hard copy) including individual program resource packs, or a combination of both digital and hard copy resources.
 As much as possible, the learning activities should continue to be in line with the student’s personalised learning and support plan and with any existing program that is in use in the classroom, including resources to support the learning, textbooks, digital content, workbooks, quizzes, and scanned or printed worksheets.

 Provide or support instructional learning activities through:

 - using the school website or other existing school-wide communication systems to inform students, parents and carers about their learning

-- teaching and communicating online with students and their parents and carers using the department’s email, G Suite for education or Microsoft Office 365 applications or existing tools and platforms
+- teaching and communicating online with students and their parents and carers using the department’s email, Google Workspace or Microsoft Office 365 applications or existing tools and platforms

 - providing ideas for instructional learning activities that parents and carers can complete with their children

 - using web conferencing tools to conduct live broadcasts or lessons with students

 - off-line or non-digital content such as worksheets, workbooks, activities or text books that can be mailed to students

 - SMS or telephone calls.

 The department has teaching and learning resources available which provide online and offline practical instructional learning activities and resources for early childhood, K-6 and 7-10.
 You may wish to also access the Universal Design for Learning planning tool, which will support you in making your resources inclusive for more students in your classroom.

 Students may require access to assistive technology or alternate formats, including Braille, e-text and large print materials.
 Assistant Principals' Vision and Hearing will receive targeted information for supporting the continuity of learning for their students.
 Other itinerant staff are also available to support studentssuch as Assistant Principals Learning and Support.
 Visit the Itinerant support page for more information.